Mezzle/node-luxafor2/README.md

 <a name="Luxafor+colorFade"></a>

 ### luxafor.colorFade(led, red, green, blue, time, cb)
-Set a color and then fade
+Instantly set a color then set the color change timer The time param causes the specified time delay to occur on all subsequent calls to color

 **Kind**: instance method of [<code>Luxafor</code>](#Luxafor)